Motion to Take Note

 It has been said that such operations should be conducted in confidentiality and that there should not be revelations to the media.
 What happened in the case of Sir Cliff Richard—and, likewise, what happened with the officer standing outside Arundells—was shameful.
 If you are going to conduct an operation such as Operation Conifer, with a wide range of interviews, it is perhaps optimistic to hope that the existence of the operation can remain confidential.
 A number of people are being interviewed, and they will talk among themselves.
 It is almost inevitable these days that some echo of that will reach the media and the police force concerned will find itself pursued by the media.

 I think the chief constable would allow me to say that he assured me that his force was not proposing to search the archives of Sir Edward Heath, which are now in the Bodleian Library.
 They would only wish to find out, if they could, details of his diary—where he was on particular days.
-Some of that information for when he was Prime Minister certainly exists in the National Archives.
+Some of that information from when he was Prime Minister certainly exists in the National Archives.
 I do not know whether anything of it is left in the archives in the Bodleian Library.

 The chief constable emphasised to me that the duty of the police in these matters is not to judge but to produce evidence—to find and pursue evidence that will corroborate other evidence.
 It is not their business to judge the results of that; that is for the prosecuting authorities and, ultimately, for a judge and jury.
 But of course, in the case of a man who has been dead for over 10 years, that is almost a travesty of justice.
 As the noble Lord, Lord Lexden, pointed out, we are at risk of turning upside down the standard principle that you are innocent unless you are proved guilty.

 The police inquiry could produce evidence only if Sir Edward was still alive; no doubt that evidence would come before a court if it was sufficient, and it would be tested in the procedure in the court.
 That is impossible, because Sir Edward has been dead for over 10 years.
 We have the judicial inquiry led by Justice Goddard, and no doubt the result of the Wiltshire inquiries will eventually go to that body.
 However, that is not a very good substitute but a separate assessment of the balance of probability on the evidence; the best one can hope for is in effect a verdict of not proven.
-The situation seems very unsatisfactory in that historic allegations—which in this case have to be more than 11 years old, and are probably much older—are still floating around, being pursued, and reflecting on the memory and the probable innocence of a man of the stature of Sir Edward Heath.
+The situation seems very unsatisfactory in that historical allegations—which in this case have to be more than 11 years old, and are probably much older—are still floating around, being pursued, and reflecting on the memory and the probable innocence of a man of the stature of Sir Edward Heath.

 My Lords, I am relieved that this debate is taking place and I am grateful to the noble Lord, Lord Lexden, for managing to bring it before this House.
 We should look calmly and frankly at the very difficult problems which are emerging with increasing regularity.
 I agree with what was said by the previous speakers.